Software

 2. It also helps protect your customers.
 Risky vendor relationships not only affect your organization, but they can also impact your customers.
 Without proper due diligence, your customers’ sensitive information could be at risk of a breach.

 7. You may discover that the vendor isn’t a good fit for your organization.
-The initial or ongoing due diligence process may reveal certain vendor issues that your organization is unwilling to accept.
+The initial or ongoing vendor due diligence process may reveal certain issues that your organization is unwilling to accept.
 This allows you to choose another vendor that better aligns with your business goals.

-3 Reasons for Ongoing Vendor Due Diligence
+3 Triggers for Ongoing Vendor Due Diligence

 Remember that due diligence shouldn’t be a one-time activity.
 Vendor due diligence reviews should be scheduled at least annually for critical and high-risk vendors.
 Moderate-risk vendors should be reviewed every 18 months to two years and low-risk vendors should be reviewed at least every two to three years.